Mckenna618/CISC101-group72-papersummarizer/modules/module_3.md

 evidence = "strict"

 \\(These are anti-hallucination rules)
-IF evidence = "strict":
+IF evidence_mode = "strict":
     - The summarizer may ONLY include information directly found in the provided text.
     - No external inference, no embellishment, no assumed facts.
     - If the section does not provide enough detail, output:
-      “The source text does not provide enough detail to summarize this section with strict evidence.”
+      “The source text does not provide enough detail to summarize this section in strict evidence mode.”

 IF a section has:
     - no text, or fewer than 50 words: